ycrc/ycrc.github.io/docs/clusters-at-yale/guides/github_pages.md

 ![Choose a theme](/img/ghpages_4.png)

 Pick one that you like and click "Select theme".
-Note, some of these themese are aimed at blogs versus project sites, pick one that best fits your desired style.
+Note, some of these themes are aimed at blogs versus project sites, pick one that best fits your desired style.
 You can change this later, so feel free to try one out and see what you think.

 After selecting your theme, you will be directed back to your repository where the README.md has been updated with some basics about how Markdown works and how you can start creating your website.